mahi-g/Django/README.md

 # Django
-A Django application for finding textbooks from former students in your campus.
+A Django application for finding textbooks from former students on campus.